 First, let’s define “show, don’t tell.”

-In very simple terms, showing allows readers to experience the story along with your characters rather than observing them.
-Telling summarizes instead of allowing the reader to form their own decisions.
+In very simple terms, showing allows readers to experience the story a long with your characters rather than observing them.
+Telling summarizes and instead of allowing the reader to form their own decisions.
 Showing gets your reader involved in the story and evokes emotion.
 Telling distances the reader from the events and characters in the story.

 Wordmakers, if you’ve been paying any attention to my posts on character development, you know that unintentionally creating distance between your characters and your reader is the last thing that I want for you.
 But those brief explanatory definitions, you would assume that telling is all bad and has no place in fiction.
 That couldn’t be further from the truth.
 Telling is not all bad.
 Like any other piece of writing advice, there is a time and a place to use it.

 “Show, don’t tell” is really about using descriptive language.

 When you’re revising your book, telling language will stand out in ways that will make them easy to spot so that you know when you’re doing it wrong.

 Here are a few ways to spot “telling” in your writing:

 You give your readers conclusions instead of clues.
 Often this is a sign that you don’t trust that your writing will provide the evidence they need to come to the conclusion themselves.

 You use vague, abstract language.
 If you can’t visualize what’s happening in the sentence—if it doesn’t create a picture in your mind—you’re probably telling.

 You sum up what happened.
 This typically happens at the beginning of a scene or at the end.
 Quite often, in an effort to get to the point, or “the good stuff.”
 Or maybe you just want to wrap it up neat and tidy with a bow.
 This is a sure sign that you’re telling.